Top 10 Things To Know Before Buying A Drone

 2. “The Right Drone” - What drone is the right one for me?

 When looking to buy a drone you might be confused because there are so many drones for sale!
-If you are just starting out and looking for something portable, easy to fly, and great at taking images we would recommend the DJI Mini 2.
+If you are just starting and looking for something portable, easy to fly, and great at taking images we would recommend the DJI Mini 2.
 To find out why the DJI Mini 2 is the best start drone click here.

-If you are already flying drones and want to change up how you fly your drones the DJI FPV drone might be the one for you.
+If you are already flying drones and want to change how you fly your drones the DJI FPV drone might be the one for you.
 You can fly with a completely different view as you have the goggles.
 For more information about the DJI FPV drone please click here.

 3. “Drone Insurance” - Do I need drone insurance?